srikarreddy22/Mindcare/README.md

-# HealthCare: Intelligent Student Wellness Platform
+# MindCare: Intelligent Student Wellness Platform

 MindCare is a comprehensive, AI-driven wellness and emergency-response web application designed for students.
 The platform leverages machine learning for predictive wellness routines, natural language processing for real-time conversational analysis, and integrated telecommunications mapping to support holistic tracking and urgent interventions.